The Villainess and the Demon Knight

 The Villainess and the Demon Knight (悪役令嬢と鬼畜騎士, Akuyaku Reijō to Kichiku Kishi) is a Japanese light novel series written by Nekoda and illustrated by Asahiko.
 It initially began serialization on the Moonlight Novels female adult section of Shōsetsuka ni Narō in December 2017.
 It was later acquired by Ichijinsha who began publishing the series under its Ichijinsha Melissa light novel imprint in November 2020.
 A manga adaptation illustrated by Seikan began serialization on Ichijinsha's Zero Sum Online manga website in July 2021.

+Synopsis

+Cecilia, the daughter of a marquis, has suddenly realized that she is a person who was reincarnated into an otome game as the villainess of that game.
+However, at the point of the story, she has already faced condemnation as she had her engagement canceled and was forced into prostitution.
+Her first client is the heroine's childhood friend Lucas Herbst, much to Cecilia's terror.
+However, Lucas offers to make her his fiancée.

 Media

 Light novel

 Written by Nekoda, The Villainess and the Demon Knight initially began serialization on the Moonlight Novels female adult section of the user-generated novel publishing website Shōsetsuka ni Narō on December 6, 2017.
 It was later acquired by Ichijinsha who began publishing it with illustrations by Asahiko under its Ichijinsha Melissa light novel imprint on November 2, 2020.
 Five volumes have been released as of February 12, 2025.
 The light novels are licensed in English by Seven Seas Entertainment.